KankakeeCommunityCollege/recover-newsroom/_posts/2024-04-02-kcc-s-medical-lab-tech-program-accredited.md

 A medical laboratory technician works behind the scenes to conduct lab tests, analyze specimens, and maintain equipment for patient care.
 Graduates of the program are also prepared to enter medical laboratory science bachelor’s degree programs at selected state universities with junior status.

-[Medical Laboratory Technology](https://kcc.smartcatalogiq.com/en/current/academic-catalog/programs/medical-laboratory-technology-aas/) is a two-year associate degree program.
+[Medical Laboratory Technology](https://kcc.smartcatalogiq.com/en/current/academic-catalog/programs/medical-laboratory-technology-aas/?utm_medium=pr&amp;utm_campaign=accred "Medical Laboratory Technology program page"){: target="_blank" rel="noopener"} is a two-year associate degree program.
 Fifteen students can be admitted into the program each fall semester.
 Classroom and clinical experience prepare students for entry-level jobs performing general tests in all laboratory areas.
 The program has clinical affiliations with 20 Illinois hospitals.

 KCC’s graduates go on to work at hospitals, reference laboratories, clinics, research labs, public health facilities, business and industry, Baade said.